sanghyun-han/sanghyun-han.github.io/_pages/about.md

 <strong>Sanghyun Han</strong> is currently a Ph.D student in the Department of Electrical and Computer Engineering at Seoul National University.
 He received B.S. degree from Yonsei University in 2020.

 His research ultimately aims at expanding computing power of mobile devices through networking.
-The research comprised of several sub-topics such as 5G/6G, virtualization, machine learning, etc. For more detailed information on my research topics please refer my Blog <a href="https://sanghyun-han.github.io/blog"><i class="fas fa-tags"></i></a>.
+The research comprised of several sub-topics such as 5G/6G, virtualization, machine learning, etc. For more detailed information on my research topics please refer my <i>Blog</i> <a href="https://sanghyun-han.github.io/blog/"><i class="fas fa-tags"></i></a>.

-He is currently affiliated with [Networked Computing Lab (NXC)](https:/nxc.snu.ac.kr) led by Prof. Kyunghan Lee.
+He is currently affiliated with <a href="https:/nxc.snu.ac.kr"><i>Networked Computing Lab (NXC)</i></a> led by Prof. Kyunghan Lee.

 <!--